christinalavingia/Friend-Finder/README.md

 ## Technology

-This app was written in jQuery, HTML and CSS for the frontend.
+This app was written in jQuery, HTML, Bootstrap and CSS for the frontend.
 The following NPM packages were required for the server:

 * Path
 * Express